Can I Recover Lost Wages in a Personal Injury Lawsuit?

 Contact Douglas and London today

 If an injury due to someone else’s negligence means you cannot work, you need our services at Douglas and London.
-Submit our online contact form or call or text us 24/7 to schedule a free consultation.
+Submit our online contact form or call or text us 24/7 to schedule a free consultation with a skilled personal injury lawyer.

 We evaluate your case and let you know whether you have a valid personal injury claim.
 If so, we will negotiate with the insurance company so that you receive a fair settlement.
 While most cases are settled, we prepare to go to trial, if needed.
 We work on a contingency basis, so you do not pay a fee unless we win compensation.
 Hablamos Español.